HEALTH INFORMATION PRIVACY CODE

 To protect your privacy, a set of rules called the Health Information Privacy Code has been created to make sure that this information is collected and used properly.

-Click here for details of the 2011 privacy booklet aimed at both health consumers and health providers.
+Click here for the health privacy toolkit aimed at both health consumers and health providers.

 A Summary of the Main Rules